“Time is the coin of your life.

-Similarly, if I keep telling myself I’ll exercise after work, and then when I get off work I am tired – it’s easy to suddenly decide I can skip the exercise.
+Similarly, if I keep telling myself I’ll exercise later, and then in the afternoon I feel tired or lazy – it’s easy to suddenly decide I can skip the workout.

 Instead, if I tell myself to exercise early in the morning, I can get it out of my way before I have a chance to make any excuses.

 It’s forced productivity – I know I’ve got to take care of my personal goals first – or I won’t allow myself to work on anything else at all!

 When I wake up, every day is a new day a new chance to have a productive day.